xavidelamo/mgci-docs/docs/source/annex1.rst

 	|dem_usgs2|

-	Using the map extent to select an area of interest.
+	-  Using the map extent to select an area of interest.

-	Within the ‘KML/Shapefile upload’ tab it is also possible to upload a file of your AOI or to enter coordinates.
+	- Within the ‘KML/Shapefile upload’ tab it is also possible to upload a file of your AOI or to enter coordinates.

  - **Select your data to download**
 	Select the ‘Datasets’ tab, scroll to the ‘Digital Elevation Model’ section and expand it.

 	|dem_usgs3|

-	Select the ‘GMTED2010’ option and press the ‘Results’ button on the bottom right of the datasets box .
+	- Select the ‘GMTED2010’ option and press the ‘Results’ button on the bottom right of the datasets box .

-	You will now be shown all the results matching your search.
+	- You will now be shown all the results matching your search.
 Due to the size of the dataset, it is split into 5x5 degree tiles.
 You can visualise the tiles on the map by selecting the ‘Show browse overlay’ button, the second icon from the left for each tile (Figure XX).

-	Here you can select the specific imagery you want to download by selecting the relevant tiles.
+	- Here you can select the specific imagery you want to download by selecting the relevant tiles.
 In this case, we will select all tiles as we want to use a global dataset.

 	|dem_usgs4|

-	Two tiles resulting from the data search shown on the map, select the icons second from the left to display the data on the map for each tile.
+	- Two tiles resulting from the data search shown on the map, select the icons second from the left to display the data on the map for each tile.

-	To speed this process up and avoid individually selecting each tile, we can use the ‘Show results controls’ drop-down menu to select the ‘Add All Results from Current Page to Bulk Download’.
+	- To speed this process up and avoid individually selecting each tile, we can use the ‘Show results controls’ drop-down menu to select the ‘Add All Results from Current Page to Bulk Download’.

 	|dem_usgs5|

-	Select ‘Add All Results from Current Page to Bulk Download’ to speed up the process of selecting tiles for download.
+	- Select ‘Add All Results from Current Page to Bulk Download’ to speed up the process of selecting tiles for download.

 	We then need to repeat this for all pages to download the full dataset.
 Once complete, press the ‘View Item Basket’ button at the bottom of the page.

 	|dem_usgs6|

-	Once all tiles in the search have been selected, click ‘View Item Basket’ to move to downloading your data.
+	- Once all tiles in the search have been selected, click ‘View Item Basket’ to move to downloading your data.

-	The last step in selecting your data will take you to the Bulk Download page.
+	- The last step in selecting your data will take you to the Bulk Download page.
 Select the ‘Start Order’ button.

 	|dem_usgs7|

-	Select ‘Start Order’ and the GMTED dataset, and then click the ‘30 ARC SEC’ option for each scene.
+	- Select ‘Start Order’ and the GMTED dataset, and then click the ‘30 ARC SEC’ option for each scene.

 	Before we can download the data, we need to specify the spatial resolution of the data.
 The GMTED2010 dataset provides several options, 7.5 Arc Seconds (~250m), 15 Arc Seconds (~500m) and 30 Arc Seconds (~1km).
 As we are using a global dataset, we will download data at the 30 Arc Seconds (~1km) resolution to reduce the file size and computational requirements for working with the data (Figure XX).

-	For each tile, select the 30 Arc Sec option.
+	- For each tile, select the resolution you wish to download e.g. in this example the 30 Arc Sec option.

-	Scroll down, insert a name (optional) and click “submit product selections”.
+	- Scroll down, insert a name (optional) and click “submit product selections”.
 This submits your order and you will be notified when it is ready to download.
 If you are downloading a small number of scenes you will be able to download them directly from the website.
 	There is an option to use the 'bulk downloader' but this should not be necessary for country level downloads.

-	If you have not already installed the ‘Bulk Download Application’ you need to do so at this step following the link on the page.
+	- If you have not already installed the ‘Bulk Download Application’ you need to do so at this step following the link on the page.
 If you have trouble downloading the application, please follow the steps below.

  - **Using the Bulk Downloader